dlbewley/demo-virt/demos/vgt/readme.md

 # VLAN Guest Tagging

+> [!IMPORTANT]
+> See my [blog post](https://guifreelife.com/blog/2025/01/02/OpenShift-Virtualization-VLAN-Guest-Tagging/) on this topic.

 Test the passing of multiple VLANs to a single virtual machine guest interface on OpenShift Virtualization via 802.1q trunk.

 > [!NOTE]